NaCryptoKe/synapses/README.md

-# synapses
+# Synapses

-A continuity software inspired b yapple's ecosystem.
+Synapses is currently a apple ecosystem inspired project.
+Apple ecosystem but for brokies.